joemasilotti/masilotti.com/_posts/2020-12-24-swift-mocks-without-protocols.md

 A true unit test mocks out the subject’s collaborators.
 If you’re testing the service layer you don’t want the HTTP client making real network requests in your test suite.

 A common approach for creating these mocks is to use (abuse, really) Swift protocols.
-A protocol with a single implementation in the app and a mock “implementation” for tests.
+A protocol with a single implementation in the app and a mock "implementation" for tests.

 This technique enables us to stub out whatever we need under test without worrying about the real implementation.
 However, it has a downside.  **You create an additional layer of indirection in your application code that is only needed for tests.**